 These mutual funds allow a young investor to purchase one or two funds and hold hundreds or even thousands of other securities in one or two funds.

-To purchase superior mutual funds like this, I recommend using Firstrade, an investing app which allows users to purchase stocks, bonds, ETFs, mutual funds, options and more for free.
+To purchase superior mutual funds like this, I recommend using Plynk, an investing app which allows users to purchase stocks, ETFs, mutual funds, and crypto.

 Instead of having multiple investing accounts, this one allows young investors to buy and sell most of the investment types they might need to have a diversified portfolio.